What does ethical fashion actually mean? Why should it matter?

 - Our garments are always made in the UK.

-- We employ a team in Sussex, England.
+- We employ a team based in Sussex, England.
 The team are all paid above the living wage, to ensure that they are all able to achieve a decent standard of living.

 - Our working environment is healthy, safe and pleasant to work in.
 We work in a grade 2 listed Old Brewery building in Lewes (Sussex, U.K.).
 It has high ceilings; is light and airy and we have a beautiful shared garden.